raviqqe/any-fn/README.md

 assert_eq!(*x.borrow().downcast_ref::<usize>().unwrap(), 42);
 ```

-### Calling a function with unboxed, immutable refrence, and mutable reference arguments
+### Calling a function with unboxed, immutable reference, and mutable reference arguments

 ```rust
 use any_fn::{IntoAnyFn, Ref};